 2. Venice Beach

 Although Santa Monica beaches get an overall “A” rating, it’s best to avoid swimming near the pier, according to the beach report.
-In fact, the report gives it a “D.” But don’t let that stop you from visiting Pacific Park’s rides on the pier.
+In fact, the report gives it a “D.” But don’t let that stop you from visiting Pacific Park’s rides and restaurants on the Santa Monica Pier.

-Things to do at the pier include riding on the carousel and visiting the aquarium.
-It’s also fun to ride a bike on the paved path.
-Bring your own bike or rent from a shop on the pier.
+Things to do on the Santa Monica Pier include riding on the carousel and visiting the aquarium.
+It’s also fun to go biking on the boardwalk or along a paved coastal bike path.
+Bring your own bike or rent from the pier or shops on Ocean Front Walk.
+Unlike many southern California beaches, Santa Monica Beach has several large parking lots.

 4. Zuma, Malibu

-Amenities at Zuma include two food huts serving rather tasty grilled burgers, hot dogs, sandwiches, salads, chips, candy, and drinks.
+Amenities at Zuma include two food huts serving tasty grilled burgers, hot dogs, sandwiches, salads, chips, candy, and drinks.
 There are also restrooms and outdoor showers (with cold water).
+In addition, there are eight parking lots with approximately 2,000 parking spaces.

 TravelingMom Tip: In spring, you get great views of migrating whales at nearby Point Dume.